FernleafSystems/WP-Shortcode-Library/readme.txt

 Short for "No Shortcode".
 Any shortcodes present within this shortcode are ignored.
 Useful for writing *about* shortcodes without them being interpreted.

-[TWEET]
-Add a Twitter Share button for the given page wherever this shortcode is present.
-There are 3 optional parameters count="none/horizontal/vertical" (optional- default is 'none') via="your Twitter Handle" (optional) related="another related Twitter handle" (optional)

-[DIVCLEAR]
-This will create a piece of HTML that is a DIV element with "style=clear:both".

 [HTMLDIV] ... [/HTMLDIV]
 You can add a DIV element with parameters: class="" id="" style=""

-You are also free to edit the file directly to add your own.

-More information can be seen here: [Host Like Toast](http://www.hostliketoast.com/2011/12/how-extend-wordpress-powerful-shortcodes/ "Host Like Toast: How To Extend WordPress With Powerful Shortcodes")

 == Installation ==